kumahq/kuma-website/docs/docs/4.4.4/networking/dns.md

 The `port` field specifies the port where Kuma DNS accepts requests.
 Make sure this value matches the port setting for the `kuma-control-plane` service.

 The `CIDR` field sets the IP range of virtual IPs.
 The default `240.0.0.0/4` is reserved for future IPv4 use IPv4 and is guaranteed to be non-routable.
 We strongly recommend to not change this value unless you have a specific need for a different IP range.

+The `serviceVipEnabled` field defines if there should be a vip generated for each `kuma.io/service`.
+This can be disabled for performance reason and [virtual-outbound](../policies/virtual-outbound.md) provides a more flexible way to do this.

 ## How Kuma DNS works